genakag/myblog/ckrrrd5ko0adidps12im2bhme.md

 ## The weird quirk of logging with console.log in JavaScript

-# The weird quirk of logging with console.log in JavaScript

 ## The goal of this post
 I want to clarify what happens with console.log on certain conditions so that I can log in my intended way.